Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Look for elements that build upon your subject.
 Add what you need, subtract anything that takes attention away from your subject.
 For some photos, I understand that’s easier said than done.
 It’s hard to move a mountain or a tree a little to the left.
 In those cases, you need to move yourself and change the way you approach your composition to eliminate distractions.

 For a good example of adding things that build upon your subject and removing things that take away from it, just look at advertising photos.
 A good photo for a product or service carefully creates just the things the vendor wants you to see, and includes nothing else.

 That’s because the photo has a message, and so should you.
 What’s the story of your photograph?

 How many elements should you have in your photograph?
 Should it be busy or minimalist?
-Although I tend to prefer minimalist photos these days, that isn't necessarily an indication of a good photo.
+Although I tend to prefer minimalist photos these days, that isn’t necessarily an indication of a good photo.
 You want to ensure that the different items or elements in your photograph work together to tell your story.
-That doesn't mean that you can't have contrasting themes, but there needs to be some unifying theme running through the photograph.
+That doesn’t mean that you can’t have contrasting themes, but there needs to be a unifying theme running through the photograph.

 Have you ever seen one of those photos of Santorini at sunset?
 All of the white buildings with blue tops nestled together by the sea.
 Those elements work together and give you a sense of place.
 It’s a very serene location to view.
 You can compare that to something like Portofino in Italy, another seaside town.
 Instead of one set of colors for each building, they have a multitude of colors with those buildings crowded upon each other.
 Yet, it works together in one color palette.
 Both of these locations have elements that belong together and provide a sense of unity in the photos.